If your tenant is claiming Housing Benefit, please be aware of the following:-

 12 January 2015 9 February 2015 9 March 2015

 A tenant's contractual rent is not the basis of the Housing Benefit calculation.
-Instead a LHA figure is used and is based on the number of bedrooms that the tenant's household needs, and the median rent for that size of property in the area.
+Instead a LHA figure is used and is based on the number of bedrooms that the tenant's household needs.
 For further information, go to Local Housing Allowance

-Most tenants whose Housing Benefit is being assessed under the LHA rules now have their benefit paid direct to them and NOT TO THEIR LANDLORD.
+Most tenants whose Housing Benefit is being assessed under the LHA rules have their benefit paid direct to them and NOT TO THEIR LANDLORD.
 Paying the Benefit direct to the tenant is a main principle of the Housing Benefit scheme, as it is the Government's aim that tenants be expected to deal with their own affairs.
-There can be exceptions to the principle of paying the tenant direct, but this is very rare and only applies where the tenant is vulnerable and there is a need to safeguard the tenant from losing the tenancy if the rent is not paid.
+There can be exceptions to paying the tenant direct, And only USUALLY applies where the tenant is vulnerable and there is a need to safeguard the tenant from losing the tenancy if the rent is not paid.
 This does not apply to Registered Social Landlords.

 If Housing Benefit is paid directly to a tenant and it is demonstrated that he is in arrears by an amount equivalent to eight weeks or more, we will then usually pay the Housing Benefit direct to the landlord.
-However, we can decide not to do so when that would be in the overriding interest of the tenant or where we are not satisfied that the landlord is a "fit and proper person to be the recipient of a payment of rent allowance".
+However, we can decide not to do so when that would be in the overriding interest of the tenant or where we are not satisfied that the landlord is a "fit and proper person".
 A decision we make on who to pay where there are rent arrears may be appealed by the tenant and the landlord.
 Please contact our office for further advice on a particular case.

 Some items are not eligible for Housing Benefit, for example, heating, lighting, meals and water rates.